xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     e.
 For resource, select your recently created Event Grid.

     f.
+For Event Types, select **Add Event Type**.

+    g.
+Enter `queuePlateForManualCheckup` for the new event type value.
+This will ensure this function is only triggered by this Event Grid type.

+    h.
 Leave Web Hook as the Endpoint Type.

 3. Leave the remaining fields at their default values and select **Create**.